-Florida International University students, faculty and alumni took home the hardware from the 2018 Sunshine State awards, held Saturday evening in Coral Gables, including a first-place award for South Florida News Service photographer Elizabeth Soza for her series focused on homeless in downtown Miami.
+Florida International University students, faculty and alumni took home the hardware from the 2018 Sunshine State awards, held Aug.
+4 in Coral Gables, including a first-place award for South Florida News Service photographer Elizabeth Soza for her series focused on homeless in downtown Miami.

-Carolina Morales Chataing and Monica Gomez Batista also received second and third place, respectively, for their Spanish language work.
+In the Sunshine State Awards, Carolina Morales Chataing and Monica Gomez Batista received second and third place, respectively, for their Spanish language work.

 From FIU Student Media, Nazareth Izada and Harold Daniel, won second place for coverage of LGBT issues for their “Out & Proud Series,” while Nicole Malanga received third place for her news photography.